0 Part Course |

 On the consulting side of his career, he has been primarily involved in the financial modelling and structuring of power generation, LNG, mining, and petrochemical projects.
 He has also undertaken project vetting for several clients.

-Redcliffe’s project finance training has been designed to deliver a thorough understanding and application of project finance.
+Redcliffe’s advanced project finance training has been designed to deliver a thorough understanding and application of project finance.
 This is in the context of infrastructure, power generation, and the extractive industries.
 It will identify the criteria that apply to sponsors, lenders, and professional services organisations.

 It is supported by many detailed case studies which help illustrate the practical application of the various concepts and techniques.
-Please note this project finance training course is supported by a substantial package of takeaway materials, including books, videos, and Excel files.
+Please note this advanced project finance training is supported by a substantial package of takeaway materials, including books, videos, and Excel files.

-Our project financing course then moves into the structuring of the high-risk development phase of the project, followed by the structuring of risk management during the operating phase.
+Training then moves into the structuring of the high-risk development phase of the project, followed by the structuring of risk management during the operating phase.
 Having identified the structuring of the project and its risk management, we then look at the financier’s control of the project to promote debt serviceability, as well as the Sponsor’s perspective of maximising the investment returns of the project.

 • Analyzing the project based on Financial and the associated possible risks and mitigations was excellent